 If you have tech neck, how can you alleviate the symptoms?

 Number one is to get up and move frequently.
-If you have a sedentary sitting job, at least every 15-30 minutes, you should get up and walk around, even if it’s for a minute.
-That’ll get blood circulating, and it will get your neck in a different position.
+If you have a sedentary job, at least every 15 to 30 minutes, you should get up and walk around, even if it’s for a minute.
+That’ll get blood circulating and it will get your neck in a different position.
 It’s not only good for your neck, but also the rest of your body.
 Studies show that sitting for long periods is dangerous to your heart and that it leads to a shortened life span.

-Number two, get a chair that reclines with a very good lumbar support, and lean back as much as practical while you’re working.
-That will take the pressure off of the neck muscles so that they aren’t strained.
+Number two, get a chair that reclines with very good lumbar support, and lean back as much as is practical while you’re working.
+That will take the pressure off the neck muscles so that they aren’t strained.
 You can tell if you are leaning back adequately by doing the following: First, if you were to fall asleep in that position, your neck should fall backward.
-Alternatively, if you put your hand at the back of your neck, as you lean forward, you’ll find that the neck muscles contract and stiffen up.
-As you lean backward they will relax and get soft.
+Alternatively, if you put your hand at the back of your neck as you lean forward, you’ll find that the neck muscles contract and stiffen up.
+As you lean backward, they will relax and get soft.

 When should one see a doctor?

-If you have a tech neck, the last person you should see is a surgeon.
-They’re not going to be able to help because the solution isn’t an operation.
-It would be better to see a physical medicine and rehabilitation (PM&R, also known as a physiatrist) doctor.
+If you have tech neck, the last person you should see is a surgeon.
+It would be better to see a physical medicine and rehabilitation (PM&R) doctor first, also known as a physiatrist.
 They are doctors who take care of bone and joint problems in a non-operative manner.
-We have several of the top PM&R doctors in the world at NewYork-Presbyterian’s Daniel and Jane Och Spine Hospital.
+We have several of the top PM&R doctors in the world at Och Spine at NewYork-Presbyterian.
 If their non-operative measures don’t work or if you have ongoing problems such as constant numbness or weakness in the arms, then it’s time to consider surgery and see a surgeon.